PastTimer/cozycup-Vito/README.md

-## CozyCup pairing: Sandara Kim Castillo, Imee Vito
+## CozyCup Cafe: Sandara Kim Castillo, Imee Vito

-**Project Description**
+# Project Description
 The CozyCup Coffee House Website is a user-friendly platform design to showcase the services that the business offer while allowing customers to explore the menu, learn about the cafe and contact the business easily.

-**Key Features**
+## Features

 *Home Page*
 + Header with cafe's logo and navigation links to all section